hasura/athena-preview-gdw/README.md

 For this Athena preview, Hasura console is not currently supported, so you won't be able to manage metadata via the UI, and you'll have to use the metadata API

 #### GraphQL feature support
 For this Athena preview, Hasura only supports GraphQL schema generation from the Athena catalog, relationships and permissions.
-Advanced support for aggregations & subscriptions are not available yet.
+Advanced support for features like aggregations & subscriptions are not available yet.